elsa-k-donovan/ImageFlow/README.md

 > Update and install this package first

+### Using Docker

+1) Download Docker for Desktop - restart your computer after installation and make sure it is running before continuing.
+In Docker Desktop, especially on Macs, please increase the amount of memory available to at least 8GB.

+2) Clone this repo to your local machine and CD into Repo in terminal or CMD

+3) Run docker-compose build to build (required first boot/update) and docker-compose up to start server

+### Without Docker

 To run this server on your local host:

 1) git clone this repo into your text editor